Review: Blood / Sugar, by James Byrne

 I study your note

-its weaponry -
+its weaponry -life over death

 and distance that can be narrowed